Course Content

 Rocks vs Minerals

-Rocks change constantly and have done so for billions of years.
+Rocks are a solid substance, composed of minerals and/or pieces of other rocks.
+For billions of years, rocks have been constantly changing based on natural internal and external processes.
 The rock cycle provides an explanation for how a specific type of rock can be changed into a new type of rock (ex. an igneous rock forms into a sedimentary rock) or another version of the same type (ex. a sedimentary rock forms into a new/different type of sedimentary).

-Minerals are the building block of rocks.
-Minerals are naturally occurring, inorganic solids that have a specific crystalline structure.
-Minerals can be singular elements, such as gold, silver, or platinum or composed of multiple elements like quartz (made of silicon and oxygen).
-Minerals provide the physical and chemical properties of rocks and when minerals are subject to heat, pressure, melting, cooling, and weathering, their physical and chemical structure are altered as the new rock forms.
+Minerals are the fundamental building blocks of rocks.
+They are naturally occurring, inorganic solids with a defined chemical composition and a specific crystalline structure.
+Minerals can consist of a single element, such as gold, silver, or platinum, or they can be composed of multiple elements, like quartz, which is made of silicon and oxygen.
+The types and arrangements of minerals determine the physical and chemical properties of a rock.
+When minerals are exposed to processes such as heat, pressure, melting, cooling, and weathering, their structure and composition can change, leading to the formation of new types of rocks.

 Quartz Minerals on display at the Denver Museum of Nature and Science